inbarhub/single_image_dataset/README.md

 The use of this dataset is for *single* image object counting.

-This dataset was published in "Single Image Object Counting and Localizing using Active-Learning" paper https://www.cs.huji.ac.il/~inbarhub/projects/count_WACV/
+This dataset was published in "Single Image Object Counting and Localizing using Active-Learning" paper (WACV 2022) https://www.cs.huji.ac.il/~inbarhub/projects/count_WACV/